Pheona: Politics

 Many individuals of Pheona contributed significantly to the politics of the district.
 Among them Haripal Singh Shastri was MLA and district president of Panchayat and Sahkarita.
-Many people of Pheona are becoming active in politics played a very important role in the construction of the Independence Struggle Memorial in Pheona and the Survey of India's Continuous Operating Reference station.
+Many people of Pheona are becoming active in politics and the Survey of India's Continuous Operating Reference station.

 Geography

 Pheona is located at latitude 29°04'60"N and longitude 78°20'60"E, at an altitude of 680 feet.